 COVID-19: UPDATED INFORMATION AFFECTING SHIPS

-Mandatory quarentine imposed in all Argentina territory.
-Extended until 17th of July 2020.
+Mandatory quarentine imposed in all Argentina territory since 20th March 2020.
 Urgent services concerning international trade exempted.

 apply depending on ship’s previous ports, pre-arrival health information, transit time, and crew changes according to the AMENDED NATIONAL PROTOCOL.

 Despite of the NATIONAL PROTOCOL, in practice, we have seen that different players in different ports have adopted different approaches.
 Mainly in the ports of San Nicolas, Bahia Blanca and Necochea where the locally based authorities and/or unions request and/or refuse to attend ships with less than 14 days transit time since departure of the last port of call.

 Currently Santa Fe province (Rosario, San Lorenzo port amongst others) has imposed restrictions to enter the province affecting transit of surveyors, pilots, etc...

 Restrictions to travel to Uruguay from Argentina has entailed difficulties for Argentinean Pilots to reach Recalada Pilot Station for inbound ships.

 : some restriction or delay may be encountered but so far services are being provided.
 Santa Fe province (Rosario / San Lorenzo) has been imposing different restrctions to transit.